axelhahn/cronwrapper/docs/30_Features.md

 * exitcode
 * output

-cronstatus.sh shows the overview of all local cronjobs using cronwrapper and details for a single job
+`cronstatus.sh` shows the overview of all local cronjobs using cronwrapper and details for a single job

 * Show error for non-zero exitcode
 * Show error for non starting jobs using the given ttl per job
 * Warn if execution time is larger ttl
-* Get history of return codes
+* Get history of last return codes and execution time

 ### Helper functions